Characters: Friendship Is Magic: Mane Family Members

 Voiced by: Peter New

-- Adorkable: As cavity inducing as it is, love struck Big McIntosh is pretty adorable.
+- As cavity-inducing as it is, lovestruck Big Macintosh is pretty adorable.

 - Human Big Mac has some pretty cute dancing skills; you can see them in the final crowd shot during the "Helping Twilight Get the Crown" song.